 For Students

 - First, there are potential savings in housing expenses.
 One option is to share an apartment with monthly costs of around $1,500.
-Alternatively, you can rent our affordable student housing in Washington, D.C., available for single occupants, with monthly rents as low as $950.
+Alternatively, you can rent affordable student housing in Washington, D.C. at uhomes.com, available for single occupants, with monthly rents as low as $950.
 If you choose fully furnished and cheap apartments with utilities included in D.C., you can reduce the need for additional decorations and utility costs.

-- Secondly, strategies for reducing transportation expenses can be taken to minimize Washington, D.C., average cost of living.
-For instance, you can opt for an apartment near your school and commute by foot or bicycle.
-If you reside farther away, you can purchase a monthly pass, rent a student apartment that offers a complimentary shuttle service, or utilize the free transportation service provided by your school.
+- Secondly, strategies to reduce transportation expenses can be implemented to minimise the average cost of living in Washington, D.C.
+For instance, you can opt for an apartment near your campus and commute by foot or bicycle. uhomes.com offers apartments for rent near major universities in Washington, D.C., including George Washington University, Georgetown Law, Howard University, and American University.
+If you reside farther away, you can purchase a monthly pass, rent a student apartment that offers a complimentary shuttle service, or utilise the free transportation service provided by your school.

 - Thirdly, be smart about everyday purchases and use free or low-cost student services.
 Many businesses and services, including clothing, electronics, software, and recreational activities, offer students discounts.

-- Fourth, you can consider low-cost entertainment options, such as free events, concerts, and movie nights offered by your school, allowing you to socialize and expand your network while reducing the living cost in Washington, D.C.
+- Fourth, you can consider low-cost entertainment options, such as free events, concerts, and movie nights offered by your school, which allow you to socialise and expand your network while reducing your cost of living in Washington, D.C.

 - Finally, you can maximize your income by seeking part-time jobs or work-study programs through your school’s career services center.
 Paid internships are another option that can provide valuable work experience and increase your income.